 - What stood out as the main points/highlights in the movie?

 - What themes are explored?

 - What assumptions were embedded in the story?

 - What challenged you?
 What questions did it raise for you?

-- Are there aspects of the story that resonated with your own experience or with the experience of others in a similar situation?
+- Are there aspects of the story that resonated with your own experience?

 - Are there biblical or theological themes or characters that come to mind?

 The film may be a catalyst for conversation leading into deep sharing and mutual support.

 Tusker knows what lies before him.
 We see his difficulties in memory, confusion in physical coordination, the inability to write or do up shirt buttons.
 We see him lose his ability to remember where he is and conceive of stories, and even the coordination required to write legibly.
 Sam must live with the slow-coming sorrow of inevitable loss.
 A difficulty of terminal illness is that you may begin to mourn the dying – who are still alive, still here – as if they are already dead.
 “You’re not supposed to mourn someone before they die.”
 (Tusker)